jeffreylanters/jeffreylanters/README.md

 [![followers](https://img.shields.io/github/followers/jeffreylanters?style=for-the-badge)](https://github.com/jeffreylanters?tab=followers)
 [![sponsors](https://img.shields.io/github/sponsors/jeffreylanters?color=E12C9A&style=for-the-badge)](https://github.com/sponsors/jeffreylanters)

 Hello there, thanks for checking out my GitHub profile!
-My name is Jeffrey Lanters, and I was born and living in The Netherlands.
+My name is Jeffrey Lanters, born and currently living in The Netherlands.
 Although I initially started my studies in game development and design, I eventually fell in love with application and web development, leading me to discover the incredible open-source community.
 Which now, I take great pride in contributing to both game and application development within.

 In recent years, I co-founded my own studio; Hulan, where we combine our passion for technology and design to create a diverse range of products.
 Our creations includes everything from serious games to dashboards, and from virtual reality experiences to artificial intelligence applications.
 Feel free to come by if you're nearby!